Rafizqi64/LungmarkerRadiology_BEP_2024/README.md

 5. **Statistical Tests**:
    - Performs statistical comparisons between model predictions and guideline-based outcomes using tests such as the Mann-Whitney U test and Wilcoxon signed-rank test.

-6. **Model Evaluation**:
+6. **Retrained Models**:
-   - Generates ROC curves, SHAP value plots, prediction histograms, and confusion matrices for each model.
+   - Generates ROC curves, SHAP value plots, prediction histograms, and confusion matrices for the retrained models.
-   - Provides detailed insights into model performance and feature importance.
+   - Also prints the metrics and std.

-7. **Hybrid and Ensemble Models**:
+7. **Hybrid Models**:
-   - Constructs ensemble models to combine predictions from multiple models to improve accuracy.
+   - Plots the logistic regression ensemble models combining predictions from features and original model scores to improve performance.
+   - Uses the model manager to train the models
    - Evaluates ensemble models in the same detailed manner as individual models.

+8. **Input Models**:
+   - Constructs voting classifier ensemble models to combine predictions from all retrained models added to the model manager.
+   - Uses the voting classifier class in 'ensemble_model.py' to train the model
+   - Evaluates ensemble models in the same detailed manner as individual models.

+9. **Output Models**:
+   - Plots the logistic regression ensemble models combining predictions from only model scores.
+   - Uses the model manager to train the models
+   - Evaluates ensemble models in the same detailed manner as individual models.

+Simply comment and uncomment the lines of code to specify which model you want trained and evaluated.

 ### EDA.py

-The script is organized into a class `ModelEDA` that encapsulates all EDA functionalities and evaluation of original model metrics:
+The script is organized into a class `ModelEDA` that encapsulates all EDA functionalities and evaluation of original model metrics.
+The structure is as follows:

 1. **Initialization and Data Loading**:
-   - Instantiates the class with a path to the dataset.
+   - Instantiates the class with a path to the dataset. ***MAKE SURE YOU ADJUST THIS***
    - Loads the dataset and initializes variables for analysis.

 2. **Distribution Analysis**: